raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_9.md

 ## Error handling

 The first tool in your toolbox is Python's `try-except` statement, which is used to handle exceptions thrown at runtime.
 Normally, when exceptions are thrown and not handled, the program will crash immediately and data will potentially be lost.
-However, by using the `try-except` statement to catch the exception, we can let the program carry on.
+However, by using the 'try-except' statement to catch the exception, we can let the program carry on.

 A common cause of failed programs is when a mathematical function tries to divide a value by zero.
 This can happen if you're reading a value from a sensor and then using that as part of a calculation.
 What will happen if you run the program below at freezing point?
 Will it print "Hello"?